Why Legalize When You Can Decriminalize?

 Because of Portugal’s example, many cannabis activists believe decriminalization could be the first step toward legalization.
 The danger is that decriminalization can create a new status quo.
 It’s a “happy balance” that gives a few crumbs to the plebs yet allows authority to rule over cannabis access and use.
 And is it really benefiting patients?

 Under most decriminalization laws, it would still be a crime to sell (or give) cannabis.
 While it reduces crime rates for possession, crime rates for selling may not decrease.
 Furthermore, it does nothing to regulate cannabis sales or quality.
 And because selling is still illegal, sale of cannabis remains in the hands of gangs and black market dealers.

 Frankly, yes.
 Legalization negates many of the problems associated with the moving, use, selling, and growth of cannabis.

 Legalization offers the opportunity for a country to regulate the quality of cultivation, transportation, and sale as these aspects of cannabis use become legal.
 On top of this, there are no criminal penalties when legalization comes into effect, freeing up prisons for real criminals.

 More than that, it becomes a financial benefit.
 Currently Canadians spend over $5 billion on cannabis each year – why shouldn’t some of that profit go back into our education system, our health care, our criminal reform for past offenders in deeper need of help and support?

 The difference between legalization and decriminalization is massive.
 Not just on a personal, individual level, but in a way that benefits the entire populus.

-Canada made the right decision in legalizing cannabis.
+Canada made the right decision to legalize, not decriminalize, cannabis.
 It is with great hope that we move forward as a modern example in the Western world of how legalization of cannabis can be one of the most positive medical decisions a nation can make.